DA-abhi/Netflix_Sql_Project/README.md

        CROSS apply String_split(listed_in, ',')
 ORDER  BY total_content DESC;
 ```
+**Objective:** Count the number of content items in each genre.
-### 10.Find each year and the average numbers of content release in India on netflix.
+### 10. Find each year and the average numbers of content release in India on netflix.
 return top 5 year with highest avg content release!
 ```Sql
 SELECT TOP 5 Year(Cast(date_added AS DATE))